Herd Health Program :

 We started using Copper Boluses in 2015 as needed.
 Many goats become deficient in copper with the boluses it allows the goats to use what they need with out over dosing.

-Hooves are trimmed when needed.
-Because most of our animals are on pasture a good part of the time they wear them down so they do not required trimming that often.
-When ever we do trim hooves we use coppertox it is inexpensive and controls any hoof issues.
+Hooves are trimmed around every three months or as needed.
+When the animals are on pasture they wear them down so they do not required trimming as often.
+We use coppertox on the hooves after trimming them applied with a tooth brush.
+It is inexpensive and controls any hoof issues.

-How to trim hooves : I always follow the animals natural growth pattern, look at the lines on the outside of the hoof and trim back only as far as you see pink.
+How to trim hooves : Always follow the animals natural growth pattern, look at the lines on the outside of the hoof and trim back only as far as you see pink.

-Here is a good link about Hoof Trimming this site has good pictures that explain it well.
+Here is a good link about Hoof Trimming this site has pictures that explain it well.